BPC-157

 Compound15Affiliate link — we may earn a commission at no extra cost to you.
 Research compounds are for laboratory use only.

-In preclinical research, injury recovery refers to the biological process of restoring function to damaged tissue — typically tendons, ligaments, muscle, or nerve.
-It differs from acute wound healing because the tissue structure remains partially intact.
-Researchers study how peptides influence this endogenous repair process through mechanisms like growth signaling, vascular support, and inflammation control.
+In preclinical research, injury recovery refers to restoring function to tissue that remains structurally intact but functionally compromised — typically tendons, ligaments, muscle, or nerve.
+This differs from acute wound healing, which closes a surface defect.
+Researchers study how peptides influence endogenous repair processes through growth signaling, vascular support, and inflammation control.
 BPC-157 and TB-500 have been studied across multiple injury types, though all evidence remains in animal models.